Västernorrland County: History

 Even though the name Västernorrland literally means "Western Norrland", it is today situated on the eastern coast of Swedish Norrland.
 The "west" in its name (väster) arose due to the fact that, at the time, Norrland was a much larger region, including northern Finland as well.
-Västernorrland was therefore in the western "arm" of Norrland in its broadest sense.
+Västernorrland was therefore the part of Norrland that lay west of the Baltic Sea, which used to be a Swedish inland sea.

 Heraldry

 The arms for the County of Västernorrland are a combination of those of Ångermanland and Medelpad.
 When it is shown with a royal crown, it represents the county administrative board.
 Blazon: "Parted per pale, the arms of Angermannia and the arms of Medelpad."

 Miscellaneous topics

 Local public transport in the county is provided by Din Tur.